 Journal Entry Basics

-Journal entries are records of your park's financial transactions over a given period of time.
-Transactions are listed in an accounting journal (.csv file in Campspot) and show debit and credit balances.
+Journal entries serve as comprehensive records of your park's financial transactions over a specific period.
+These entries are typically stored in an accounting journal, which can be exported as a .csv file in Campspot.
+Within these records, transactions are listed, displaying both debit and credit balances.

 Accessing Journal Entry Reports

-Enter Journal Entry in the Search Reports: field.
+2. Search for Journal Entry Reports: Enter Journal Entry in the search field.

 Screen Shot 2022-03-07 at 11.50.42 AM